 Warning: Last item in stock!

-Order within 49 hours and 38 minutes and receive it on Tuesday 22 August with DPD Next Working Day.
+Order within 19 hours and 26 minutes for delivery on Monday 25 September when you select Next Working Day.
 International Deliveries take 3-5 working days by DHL.

 This full size, 58 inch, ¾ jointed cue is crafted by Peradon in England from the highest grade, kiln dried, North American Ash and exotic Ebony.

 The ash is carefully selected for strength and straightness before the finest, genuine Ebony butt timber is spliced to the cue by hand and the cue is shaped to produce the distinctive four round point pattern of a hand spliced cue.

 In order to reduce stress to the timbers the cue is then shaped over a period of time until the final tapered shape is achieved, after which the numerous sanding and finishing processes are then undertaken to achieve a 'silk smooth' finish.

 To eliminate joint problems the two sections of the 'quick action' joint are each precision turned from a single piece of solid brass and precisely fitted 16" from the butt end to give the shaft length of 42".